szunami/blog-1/2019-11-22-bitfields-in-rust.html.md

 where you can write or read typed numeric data against it.

 `bitvec` can do all of the things I just said other languages can’t.

-> Ruby’s `Integer` class is, in fact, implemented as a hybrid between an `i31`
-> and a bit-vector so that it can have arbitrary-sized integers with minimal
-> cost.
->
-> > You are *not* tricking me into explaining what an `i31` is in this article.

 Enough about everyone else.
 Let’s talk about me.